Kong/docs.konghq.com/src/mesh/features/acmpca.md

 AWS credentials and CA Certificate may be supplied inline, as a path to a file on the same host as `kuma-cp`, or contained in a `secret`.
 Inline specification of credentials should be used for testing purposes only.
-When using a `secret`, it should be a mesh-scoped secret (see [the {{site.mesh_product_name}} Secrets documentation][secrets] for details on mesh-scoped secrets versus global secrets).
+When using a `secret`, it should be a [mesh-scoped secret][secrets].
 On Kubernetes, this mesh-scoped secret should be stored in the system namespace (`kong-mesh-system` by default) and should be configured as `type: system.kuma.io/secret`.

 Here's an example of a configuration with a `acmpca`-backed CA: